This post: The healthier pecan pie recipe: gluten-free + no corn syrup.

 And a lot of pecans.

-This Pecan Pie, with homemade gluten-free crust, first debuted at our Christmas dinner about five years ago… and it’s been showing up ever since!
+This no-corn-syrup pecan pie, with homemade gluten-free crust, first debuted at our Christmas dinner years ago… and it’s been showing up ever since!

-If you’re looking for a healthier version of old fashioned pecan pie, I think this recipe will be worth pinning and printing.
+If you’re looking for a healthier version of old-fashioned pecan pie, I think this recipe will be worth pinning and printing. (hint, hint)

 1/3 C butter